pavkids84-dev/cloud-infrastructure-labs/docker/README.md

 Exit Code
 Application Logs
 Process State
+Docker Network
+Container Addressing
+Name Resolution
 Published Ports
 Mounted Storage
 Resource Usage
 ```

-A successful image build does not prove that a containerized application will run correctly.
+A successful image build does not prove that a containerized application will run or communicate correctly.

 ---